grassroot-ai/getting-started-checklist/README.md

 - [x] **Peer and Group Mentorship Culture**.
 Peer mentorship acknowledges that each individual has something they can teach another, and Group mentorship provides space for anyone to ask questions and for the members to help each other.
 Having channel dedicated to people getting help and answering questions is helpful.
 - [x] **Opportunities for Idea Sharing and Feedback**.
 When participants have proposals or ideas, create spaces for them to be shared widely for feedback from the community.
 - [x] **Open Science**.
 Publish preprints, open source code, documentation and datasets, fail and succeed in the open so others can learn
+- [x] **Special Invites to under-represented groups**.
+If you find your group is missing certain participants, then reach out to them individually and invite them to come present their work or arrange a workshop with them.

 ### Robustness, Flexibility, Sustainability and Scalability
 - [x] **Trust and Ownership**.
 When people have an awesome idea on how to make the movement better, provide them with the tools and access so that they can own the initiative.
 Additionally, trusting others creates more leaders within the movement.